 What does a Data Engineer do every day?
 How is it different from Software Engineering?

-It was really difficult for me to figure out what are the daily tasks of a data engineer before I started that position.
-After more than a half year on the job, I realize that the day-to-day work of data engineers is still difficult to summarize because the outcome of data engineering is less tangible, and because every DE has a very different experience.
+After a year on the job, I realize that the day-to-day work of data engineers is still difficult to summarize and explain.
+This is because the outcome of data engineering is less tangible than that of software engineering.
+Also, every DE has a very different experience based on where they work(ed).

 A very high-level workflow of data warehousing